Bone health: Amino acid metabolism

 When more sulfur containing amino acids, methionine and cystine, are consumed than the body can use for growth and repair, they are broken down yielding sulfate, or sulfuric acid among other products.
 Animal foods such as meat, dairy, and eggs are high in protein and "dietary animal protein intake is highly correlated with renal net acid excretion".
 Research dating back to the early 1900s has shown correlations between high protein diets and increased acid excretion.
 One measure of the acidic or basic effects foods have in the body is Potential Renal Acid Load (PRAL).
 Cheeses with protein content of 15 g protein/100g or higher have a high PRAL value of 23.6 mEq/100 g edible portion.
 Meats, fish, other cheeses and flour or noodles all have a PRAL around 8.0 mEq/100 g edible portion, where fruits and vegetables actually have a negative PRAL.

-In healthy adults, bone is undergoing constant repair and renewal.
+In healthy adults, bone undergoes constant repair and renewal.
 New bone is deposited by osteoblast cells and resorbed or destroyed by osteoclast cells.
 This addition and subtraction of bone usually yields no net change in the overall mass of the skeleton, but the turnover process can be significantly affected by pH.